renuo/renuocop/README.md

 ## Usage

-To run renuocop on your project, add `renuocop` into your gem files
+To run renuocop on your project, add `renuocop` to your Gemfile

 ```ruby
 group :development, :test do